dvorjackz/poolfolio/README.md

 # Poolfolio
 Collaborative stock investing where users vote on suggestions to buy/sell shares of stock.
 Teams are ranked according to total portfolio value.
 5000+ stocks from NYSE, AMEX, and NASDAQ.
 Quasi-live updates to stocks and portfolios.
+Built using Ruby on Rails.

 ### Master Plan
     https://docs.google.com/document/d/1evWD6qk7TEPbiDrTsSlK1oq_qJj6Bc8PHwp7SZ4WLc4/edit?usp=sharing